Network

 The purpose of the /etc/networks file

 Also wondering what some files are used for on Linux systems?
-In this article we have a look at the /etc/networks file.
+In this article we have a look at the /etc/networks file and show some configuration.

 Is your /etc/hosts file healthy?